prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/gtx-1080-ti.md

 I sure have, that’s why I freakin’ researched it.

-**In this post, we're going to highlight the 5 best GTX 1080 Ti graphics cards on the market, and we'll also explain why there are so many versions of the same card in the first place!**
+In this post, we're going to highlight the 5 best GTX 1080 Ti graphics cards on the market.

+We'll also explain why there are so many versions of the same card in the first place!

+Let's jump in:

 ## 5 Best GTX 1080 Ti Graphics Cards